 Pronunciation of 'Brachychiton'

-The word 'Brachychiton' is a genus of trees and large shrubs native to Australia and New Guinea.
-The pronunciation in English is 'ˌbrækɪˈkaɪtən', with stress on the third syllable.
-It originates from Greek words 'brachys' (short) and 'chiton' (tunic), referring to the seed coverings.
+The word 'Brachychiton' is a genus of trees and shrubs native to Australia and parts of Southeast Asia.
+It is pronounced as 'brak-ee-KAI-ton' in English, with stress on the second syllable.

 Word Origin

-The word 'Brachychiton' originates from Greek, combining 'brachys' (short) and 'chiton' (tunic), referring to the short seed coverings of the plants in this genus.
+The word 'Brachychiton' originates from Greek, combining 'brachy-' meaning 'short' and 'chiton' meaning 'tunic,' referring to the seed coverings of the plants in this genus.

 Pronunciation Details